-The process of setting up the voicemail message is the same for all iPhones on any provider.
-Follow the setup steps below to set a custom iPhone voicemail message.
+Setting up a new voicemail message is the same on any iPhone that runs iOS 9 or higher.
+Use the steps below to set a custom iPhone voicemail message.

 Tap the Phone icon on the home screen.

 Once this screen has appeared all of your old voice mails will display.
-Tap Greeting in the top right.
+Tap Greeting in the top left.

 On the Greeting page there are two options.
 The standard option is to use the default iPhone voicemail message, but you can also record a custom message.
 If you already have a custom iPhone voicemail message recorded, tap Play to listen to it now.
 Otherwise tap Custom.

 You can tap on Record to start recording a new iPhone voicemail greeting and then Stop when you are done.
 Tap on Play to listen to it so you don’t have an embarrassing mistake or noise in it.
 When you are satisfied with the message, tap Save in the upper right.